lukepark327/onechain/README.md

 # one-chain explorer
 ![explorer](https://github.com/twodude/onechain/blob/master/images/explorer.png)

-**`one-chain explorer`** is the front-end for the blockchain explorer which is used to visualize the state of the blockchain.
-You can see the latest blocks and details about a specific block via blockchain explorer.
+**`one-chain explorer`** is the front-end used to visualize the state of the blockchain.
+This blockchain explore allows you to see the latest blocks and details about a particular block.

 As you know, one-chain already has multiple functions with HTTP (RESTful API) endpoints.
-So a web page just calls those endpoints and visualizes the results.
+So the web page calls those endpoints and visualizes the results.

-The whole UI codes are located in `./explorer/`.
-Vue.js and Vuetify are used to implement.
+The full UI code is located in `./explorer/`.
+Vue.js and Vuetify are used.

 # How to Start
 ```bash